 In particular there is concern regarding that Palestine and Grateley could merge into one large settlement.
-This would impact on important views, biodiversity assets and have an Use, duplication or disclosure of data contained on this sheet is subject to the restrictions on the title page of this document. adverse impact on the highway network, with the narrow rural lanes which characterise this area being urbanised.
+This would impact on important views, biodiversity assets and have an adverse impact on the highway network, with the narrow rural lanes which characterise this area being urbanised.